DUpdateSystem/UpgradeAll/README.md

 * Modern and clean design.

-* Supports Android 5.0 to 10
+* Supports Android 5.0 to 9 (Not test on android Q)